arrow_back Ideas

 Separate must-haves from nice-to-haves

 Every stakeholder will tell you everything is critical.
 Most of it isn't.
-A useful exercise is to ask: "If we shipped tomorrow with only this one thing, would the tool be usable?"
+Ask: "If we shipped tomorrow with only this one thing, would the tool be usable?"
 Start there and work outward.

-The goal is a version one that solves the real problem reliably, not a version one that tries to solve every possible future problem.
-Scope creep almost always happens before the first line of code is written, in the form of requirements that felt reasonable at the time.
+The goal is a version one that solves the real problem reliably — not one that tries to solve every possible future problem.
+Scope creep almost always happens before the first line of code is written, in requirements that felt reasonable at the time.

 Write the spec in terms of outcomes, not interfaces